itchef/ra-cli/README.md

 ## `rg new PROJECTNAME`

-To generate a new ra-cli project
+To generate a new rg-cli project

 ```
 USAGE